atharaq/atharaq.github.io/calc-2/lesson12.md

 $m(1) = 15$ means $10e^{k} = 15$, or $e^k = 1.5$.
 Therefore $k = \ln(1.5) \approx 0.41$.
 The solution, then, is $y = 10 e^{\ln(1.5) t}$.
 Using rules for exponents, $e^{\ln(1.5) t} = (e^{\ln(1.5)})^t$, and since $e^{\ln(x)} = x$, we can further simplify our solution to $m(t) = 10 \cdot 1.5^t$.

+## Textbook Section

+Material on separable equations is covered in [Section 4.3](https://openstax.org/books/calculus-volume-2/pages/4-3-separable-equations) in the textbook.
+There are several other worked examples there, I strongly encourage going through those as well as the exercises in that section.

 # Linear First Order Differential Equations

 <div class="youtube-container">